Mantaro/mantaro-wiki/znai/commands/currency-commands.md

 :include-markdown: assets/md/commands/sellout-note-user.md
 "
 Hidetag, "", "Hide or show the member id/tag from profile/waifu ls."
-Claimlock, "", "Locks you from being claimed.
-Use remove to remove it."
 Description, "", "Sets your profile description.
 This will open a modal (pop-up)."
 Autoequip, "", "Toggles auto-equipping a new tool on break.
 Use disable to disable it."
 ```